Silviyanancy/Dockerfile-Generation-using-LLM/README.md

 ---

-## Phase 1 - Working with Prompt in CLI.
+## Phase 1 - Working with Prompt in CLI and Postman

 ### Setup Instructions